 Your dill weed harvest can begin as soon as your seedlings are a few inches tall.

 Harvesting leaves will encourage the plants to grow bushier and will help to delay flowering – this is important if you’re more interested in leaves than seeds.

 Young leaves contain the most aromatic oils and are therefore the tastiest.
 So don’t wait for them to get bigger, go ahead and harvest the leaves regularly as it grows.

 To harvest the leaves, simply pinch the stems off with your fingers – or use a pair of garden scissors.

-Just make sure not to defoliate the plant – take no more than 1/4 to 1/3 of the leaves from each plant at harvest time.
+Just make sure not to defoliate the plant – take no more than a quarter to a third of the leaves from each plant at harvest time.